pulsejet/memories/docs/hw-transcoding.md

 1. The admin panel lists a few options that work around driver bugs.
 For instance, if your portrait videos are rotated on VA-API or your NVENC stream hangs, try enabling these workarounds.

 1. If you are using the internal transcoder, make sure you are running a new enough version of ffmpeg (shown in the admin panel).
 Generally you would need at least ffmpeg v5.x for most modern hardware but many operating systems ship with v4.x.
 One troubleshooting step is to build ffmpeg and the hardware drivers from source.

+1. It may be helpful to run a manual test of ffmpeg in the same environment as the transcoder.
+See [above](#bare-metal) for instructions.
+Note that the transcoder output / logs contain the full ffmpeg command used for each transcode.

 ### Logging